NVIDIA/DeepLearningExamples/FasterTransformer/v2/README.md

 The following configurations are supported in the FasterTransformer encoder.
 - Batch size (B<sub>1</sub>): smaller or equal to 512
-- Sequence length (S): smaller or equal to 128
+- Sequence length (S): larger than 3 and smaller or equal to 1024
 - Head number (H) and size per head (N):
   - 12 heads * 64 per heads
   - 4 heads * 32 per heads